brendanlong/cookbook/src/carrot-pie.md

 Our recipe is significantly simpler because we use a blender, but it could be done by hand with a potato masher.

-Our most recent pie used King Arthur Flour's "Classic Single Pie Crust", but any pie crust will work.
+Most recently, we used King Arthur Flour's "Classic Single Pie Crust", but any pie crust will work.

 http://www.kingarthurflour.com/recipes/classic-single-pie-crust-recipe